top of page

 Pickled caper fruits,

-Taggiasche olive - small, black, flavourful olives from Liguria.
+Taggiasche olives - small, black, flavourful olives from Liguria.

 The Cooked Foods Counter: